oracle/oracle-database-operator/docs/sharding/README.md

 ### 5. Create a Kubernetes secret for the database installation owner for the Oracle Globally Distributed Database Topology Deployment

+**IMPORTANT:** Make sure the version of `openssl` in the Oracle Database and Oracle GSM images is compatible with the `openssl` version on the machine where you will run the openssl commands to generate the encrypted password file during the deployment.
+If you want to use Prebuilt Oracle Database and Oracle GSM Images from Oracle Container Registry for your deployment, you can refer to [Oracle Container Registry Images for Oracle Globally Distributed Database Deployment](https://github.com/oracle/db-sharding/blob/master/container-based-sharding-deployment/README.md#oracle-container-registry-images-for-oracle-globally-distributed-database-deployment)

 Create a Kubernetes secret named `db-user-pass-rsa` using these steps: [Create Kubernetes Secret](./provisioning/create_kubernetes_secret_for_db_user.md)

 After you have the above prerequisites completed, you can proceed to the next section for your environment to provision the Oracle Database Sharding Topology.